exasol/advanced-analytics-framework/doc/user_guide/user_guide.md

         result = 2 ** return_value
         return Finish(result=f"Assertion of the final result: 32 == {result}")
 ```

-The figure below indicates a sample execution of this algorithm implemented in
-`CustomQueryHandler` class.
-When this class is got started, it has two queries
-to be executed and an `input_query` which will be called to obtained the next state.
+The figure below illustrates the execution of this algorithm implemented in `CustomQueryHandler` class.
+When method `start()` is called, it executes two queries and an additional `input_query` to obtain the next state.

-After the first iteration is completed, the framework calls the `handle_query_result`
-method with the `query_result` of the `input_query` of the previous iteration.
-In this example, the algorithm is finished at this state, presents the two to
-the power of the return value as final result.
+After the first iteration is completed, the framework calls the `handle_query_result` method with the `query_result` of the `input_query` of the previous iteration.
+In this example, the algorithm is finished at this state, presents the two to the power of the return value as final result.

 ![Sample Execution](../images/sample_execution.png "Sample Execution")